gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 - finished the [step-by-step solution](./Documentation%20Notes/Networking%20&%20Telemetry%20101/labs/wireshark_ldap_lab_solution.md) // It was the longest lab I've ever worked on

 - started researching Snort but not so much time to practically explore it, only some documentation from the web and a few notes.
 I'll play with it tomorrow and think for a lab idea.

+---

+### 25.07.2025
+**Total Time Spent:** 6 hours (14:13=20:25)
+*Breaks: -10 minutes (toilet x2)*

+#### Activities:

+- Spent time exploring and experimenting with Snort; completed initial research and testing (and also the notes documentation for the tool)

+- Also spent time exploring and playing with Suricata.
+Finished the documentation for this tool too

+- Started working on a new [IDS lab](./Documentation%20Notes/Networking%20&%20Telemetry%20101/labs/ids_lab) and finished it surprisingly today

+- Finished section 5:"Networking & Telemetry 101" and also finished the tools documentation releted to this section

+- Updated the colaborative repository with a part of my work.